brooklynrail/brooklynrail-platform/content/events/2024/04/syncretism-and-sustainability.md

 ---
 title: Syncretism and Sustainability
-deck: ""
+deck: Featuring Sanford Biggers, Willie Cole, and Mel Kendrick, and William Corwin
-summary: Featuring Sanford Biggers, Willie Cole, and Mel Kendrick, moderated by William Corwin
+summary: National Academicians Sanford Biggers, Willie Cole, and Mel Kendrick will participate in a moderated discussion about formal innovation through the use and reuse of materials, hybridity, and the melding of different traditions of making.
+The discussion is presented in partnership with the Brooklyn Rail, and moderated by William Corwin.
 people:
   - person: national-academy-of-design
 date: 2024-04-25T18:00:00-0500